not-fl3/macroquad-website/content/articles/wasm.md

 For more info check [demo project](https://github.com/not-fl3/miniquad-js-interop-demo.git).
 This example showcase usage of strings, arrays and structs bi-directional usage - complex types are used in both argument and return positions for both JS and Rust calls.

 Note that `sapp-utils` are completely optional and just one of the options to help with JS-Rust interops.
 I believe there are way better and efficient ways to do this, depending on the task and requirements.
-I hope case-specifc crates like `sapp-utils` will appear to make JS interop easier!
+I hope case-specific crates like `sapp-utils` will appear to make JS interop easier!